The Newton-Puiseux algorithm and effective algebraic series: Preliminaries

-Every algebraic series is D-finite~\cite[Theorem 6.1]{kauers2011concrete}, and as do algebraic series, D-finite series satisfy many closure properties.
-For instance, the sum $\phi_1 + \phi_2$ of two D-finite series $\phi_1$ and $\phi_2$ is D-finite~\cite[Theorem 7.2]{kauers2011concrete}, and so is the restriction
+Every algebraic series is D-finite~\cite[Theorem 6.1]{kauers2011concrete}, and just as algebraic series, D-finite series satisfy many closure properties.
+For instance, the sum $\phi_1 + \phi_2$ of two D-finite series $\phi_1$ and $\phi_2$ is D-finite~\cite[Theorem 7.2]{kauers2011concrete}, and so is the restriction of a D-finite series $\phi$ to a rational cone $C$~\cite{bostan2017hypergeometric}, i.e.